 The Accelerated Pathways Program allows UMBC undergraduates with strong academic records to begin taking graduate level courses toward the MPP degree in the senior year.
 UMBC undergraduates interested in enrolling in the BA/MPP combined program should apply for admission by the second semester of their junior year.
-For more information, contact the Public Policy Department.
+For more information, contact the School of Public Policy.

 M.A. in Economic Policy Analysis/Ph.D. in Public Policy

 This joint program provides students with a broad perspective on policy formulation along with focused training in analytic techniques commonly used by economists.
 For more information, contact the Department of Economics (email@example.com; 410-455-2160) or visit the web site.

 Combined programs allow students to obtain a degree that meets their professional goals, as well as their schedule and budget.
 For information on these programs, contact Sally Helms, UMBC Administrator of Academic Affairs (410-455-3202; firstname.lastname@example.org).

 Dual Degree Programs with the University of Maryland School of Law, and the University of Baltimore School of Law.
 These programs lead to a J.D./M.P.P. or a J.D./Ph.D.

 Articulated M.P.A-Ph.D. in Public Policy with the University of Baltimore.
 Qualified students in the University of Baltimore’s Master of Public Administration program may apply for early admission into the UMBC Public Policy Ph.D. program.